BottlecapDave/HomeAssistant-OctopusEnergy/_docs/services.md

 ## Rolling Target Rates

+The following services are available if you have set up at least one [rolling target rate](./setup/rolling_target_rate.md).

 ### octopus_energy.update_rolling_target_config

 For updating a given [rolling target rate's](./setup/rolling_target_rate.md) config.
 This allows you to change rolling target rates sensors dynamically based on other outside criteria (e.g. you need to adjust the target hours to top up home batteries).